Quickstart

 npm run dev:db-up

-In a second terminal, start zero-cache:
+In a separate terminal, start zero-cache:

 cd hello-zero